lakshitaa4/Diagnostic-Assistant/README.md

 *   **AI-Powered Diagnostic Engine:**
     *   Leverages the Gemini 2.0 Flash model for rapid and insightful diagnostic suggestions.
     *   Provides a ranked list of the top 3-5 potential diagnoses with probability scores.
+    *   Gives the choice to listen to the Primary Diagnoses.
 *   **Comprehensive Evidence-Based Reasoning:**
     *   Explains the reasoning behind each diagnosis, citing specific evidence from the patient data (including images).
     *   Identifies relevant risk factors contributing to each diagnosis.